 Reviewing this Material in Court

 Even though this type of information is considered confidential/privileged, there are times where the court in a criminal matter may review the materials.
-This might be the case in an in-camera review (private session review by the judge) if the accused/defendant can show that the privileged records contains information that is material to the defense.
+This might be the case in an in-camera review (private session review by the judge) if the accused/defendant can show that the privileged records contain information that is material to the defense.
 The Court is required to disclose any material that is potentially exculpatory.
 Brady v.
 Maryland, 373 U.S. 83 (1963).

 The defendant in a criminal matter has a constitutional right under the Sixth Amendment to confront all witnesses brought against him or her.
 This includes the right to confront the victim’s credibility, which is often a very important issue for the jury to consider in a sexual assault case.
 The judge after review decides whether or not the privileged records are material and if they are required to be disclosed.